 If a student violates any of the Student Employment Policies, the Student Employment Coordinator will contact the student and the student's supervisor(s) via email to notify them of the violation(s).
-If the violation(s) continue, the student's Student Employment eligibility will be suspended, and the student's position(s) will be closed.
+If the violation(s) continue, the student's Student Employment eligibility for continued employment will be suspended.

-If a student's student employment eligibility is suspended, the student must make an appointment to meet with the Student Employment Coordinator to discuss the ongoing violation(s) that resulted in the suspension and the options for reinstating their student employment eligibility.
+If a student's employment eligibility is suspended, the student must make an appointment to meet with the Student Employment Coordinator to discuss the ongoing violation(s) that resulted in the suspension and the options for reinstating their student employment eligibility.